Cover all your fire safety equipment & devices with a single contract

 A commercial service & maintenance contract is a must if you need the constant certainty of having fully compliant fire equipment – and the reassurance of knowing your extinguishers, alarms, sensors and sounders will all work as they should in case of emergency.
 The Regulatory Reform (Fire Safety) Order 2005 also states that it is a legal requirement for all commercial premises to have a 'suitable system of maintenance in place.

-Starting with a full compliance check, a JLA Response service contract covers everything you need to meet your responsibilities.
+Starting with a full compliance check, a JLA Response service contract covers everything you need to meet your fire safety responsibilities.
 You can benefit from our 24/7 priority helpline, regular compliance checks and annual equipment inspections…as well as training for your Responsible Person.
 You can also choose a plan that includes unlimited labour* for emergency call-outs.

 Benefits of JLA's comprehensive fire safety service contract: